LalithaEvani/fmml20211041/README.md

 ### PART 2 Prediction using linear regression
 * Take the earliest 85% of dates as train and the rest as test
 * We can try different regression and regularizations we have seen before

+## LECTURE 12 LAB
+### K-Means clustering and Hierarchical clustering
+### PART 1 K-Means clustering
+* Implementation of KMeans and tesing on synthetic datasets
+* KMeans in scikit-learn
+* KMeans on Digits Dataset
+* KMeans on Iris Dataset
+* Points to think about
+### PART 2 Hierarchical clustering
+* What is hierarchical clustering
+* Agglomerative Hierarchical clustering
+* Dendograms
+* Agglomerative clustering on mall visitors database
+* Solving wholesale customer segmentation problem using hierarchical clustering
+* Divisive Hierarchical clustering
+* Conclusion
+* Exercises
+* Resources and References